CHERITON M118

 Ten members of the crew of the ill-fated Milford Haven trawler, Cheriton, which stranded on Ronsay, one of the North Isles in the Orkneys, on the previous Saturday, were landed at Aberdeen on Saturday morning aboard the steamer St. Fergus.
 The men later left for Hull.

-Early yesterday afternoon the Leith salvage vessel Bullger arrived at Aberdeen Harbour with the Cheriton in tow, having been succesful in getting the stranded vessel off the beach at Ronsay.
+Early yesterday afternoon the Leith salvage vessel Bullger arrived at Aberdeen Harbour with the Cheriton in tow, having been successful in getting the stranded vessel off the beach at Ronsay.
 The disabled trawler will be surveyed to-morrow.

 Back to Trawlers 1915 - 1939